 Easter egg hunt

 This one is a classic.
 You’ve seen it, you’ve done it—we know you’re a pro.
-But what if we switched it up a little bit to suit a smaller group this year?
-We’ve come up with a few ideas for your smaller-scale Easter egg hunt that the entire family can enjoy:
+But what if we switched it up a little bit?
+We’ve come up with a few ideas for your Easter egg hunt that the entire family can enjoy:

 - Turn your egg hunt into a treasure hunt!
 Put clues inside the eggs to find the next one, and lead kids to a big stash of chocolate.
 Customize this game to suit your family’s interests: if your kids prefer numbers to words, write simple math problems to be solved to get the next clue or a chocolate reward.
 Or tie the clues to sports trivia, geography questions related to places you’ve traveled to, animal facts, word games, or goofy jokes, puns, or riddles!